What is a Community Lien on Sole and Separate Property in Arizona?

 The community may also have a community lien against the property, such as a home or business, owned by one of the spouses as his or her sole and separate property even if that property decreased in value during the Marriage.
 You should read our in-depth discussion of that Arizona Court of Appeals decision in the Potthoff v.
 Potthoff case.

 The Arizona Court of Appeals in the Evans v.
-Evans case addressed the particular issue of whether profits earned during a marriage from a sole and separate business are community or separate property.
+Evans case addressed the particular issue of whether profits earned during the marriage from a sole and separate business are community or separate property.
 The decision rests upon how much of the profits were due to the labors of either spouse.

 Contact Our Scottsdale Arizona Community Property Attorneys